 - Git and a GitHub account.

 This document uses a script to build Scala IDE.
-If you are on Windows, we suggest you to install Cygwin (how could you live without it on Windows anyway!?).
+If you are on Windows, you could try Cygwin.
 Otherwise, the Run the build section of the documentation describes the different steps to execute for a full build.

 Fork the project